-Protecting Your Interests in Parental Relocation Issues
+Protecting Your Interests In Parental Relocation Situations

-In Texas, a relocation dispute can arise after divorce if the parent who has right the to establish the primary residence of children wants to move.
-Texas courts can't keep parents from moving after divorce, but they can keep children from moving.
+In Texas, a relocation dispute can arise after divorce if the parent who has the right to establish the primary residence of children wants to move.
+Texas courts can’t keep parents from moving after divorce, but they can keep children from moving.

-When Will the Court Approve Parental Relocation?
+When Will The Court Approve Parental Relocation?

 If you are the parent who wants to move with a child, the court will want to know your reasons for wanting to move.
 Examples of justifiable reasons for parental relocation include: